o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/flexmatch/integration.md

 ## Prerequisites

-- Finish the [session management integration](../session-management/integration) for the game client and dedicated server.
+- Complete the [integration for game session management](../session-management/integration) for the game client and dedicated server.

 ## Integrate game client

-To support the optional FlexMatch feature including backfill, your client application need to implement the following use cases:
+To support the optional FlexMatch features including backfill, your client application needs to implement the following use cases:
 - `StartMatchmaking`
 - `StopMatchmaking`
 - `StartPolling`